willcrichton/rust-book/src/ch04-03-fixing-ownership-errors.md

 The statement `let first = &name.0` borrows `name.0`.
 This borrow removes @Perm{write}@Perm{own} permissions from `name.0`.
 It also removes @Perm{write}@Perm{own} permissions from `name`.
 (For example, one could not pass `name` to a function that takes as input a value of type `(String, String)`.)
 But `name.1` still retains the @Perm{write} permission, so doing `name.1.push_str(...)` is a valid operation.

-However, Rust can lose track of exactly which paths are borrowed.
+However, Rust can lose track of exactly which places are borrowed.
 For example, let's say we refactor the expression `&name.0` into a function `get_first`.
 Notice how after calling `get_first(&name)`, Rust now removes the @Perm{write} permission on `name.1`:

 ```aquascope,permissions,stepper,boundaries,shouldFail
 fn get_first(name: &(String, String)) -> &String {